- BSc Programme

 - Printed Matter

 SSE Riga has proven to be a very interesting and challenging place to study!
-Even though SSE Riga is a relatively small school, in 2016/2017 it hosted 64 incoming exchange students.
+Even though SSE Riga is a relatively small school, each year it hosts 50-60 incoming exchange students.

 Exchange studies are one of the most effective ways for young people to learn about new cultures and get life experience by living alone in a country other than their own, with different customs, languages and history.
 It is an experience that no one can take away; it enriches one’s understanding of the world and very often changes preconceptions about the respective country and the people who live there.